rsnemmen/Fermi-LAT-tutorial/README.md

 6. In the end, you should have a window that looks like this. ~~Contact the organizers for the password~~ The password is `saopaulo`.
 You are good to go!

 ![](./figures/welcome_screen.png "VM after booting")

+## Some potential VM issues

+- If your filesystem is FAT or FAT32, it will not allow the creation of files with sizes bigger than 2 or 4 GB.
+Since the VM file size is >10 GB, you will not be able to download the file.
+In this case, you will have to [convert your filesystem to NTFS or VFAT](https://www.google.com.br/search?client=safari&rls=en&q=convert+from+fat+to+vfat+windows&ie=UTF-8&oe=UTF-8&gws_rd=cr&ei=ifkeWbvzJsy1wASQ24ToBw).
+- If you try to run the VM in VirtualBox and you get the error message `VT-x/AMD-V hardware acceleration is not available in your system`, that means that either you have to access your computer’s BIOS and switch on a specific setting, or your CPU is too old and will not support virtualization.
+See [this link](https://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/) for more information.

 ## Python and Linux background